fivequarters/fusebit.io/src/_blog/_posts/google-calendar-webhooks.md

 ### Conclusion

 Google Calendar watch events allow you to integrate powerful features within your application; instead of constantly polling Google Calendar resources, you can configure multiple webhooks to handle different use cases.

-Handling authorization and secure token management can be a challenge at scale; all these moving parts explained in this blog post can be quickly done by using Fusebit.
-[Sign up here](https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=google-calendar-webhooks ‘Install the bot CTA_SMALL’)
+Handling authorization and secure token management can be a challenge at scale; all these moving parts explained in this blog post can be quickly done by using Fusebit. [sign up to Fusebit for free](https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=google-calendar-webhooks 'Install the bot CTA_SMALL')